mozilla/network-pulse-api/README.md

 ## Resetting your database because of incompatible model changes

 When working across multiple branches with multiple model changes, it sometimes becomes necessary to reset migrations and build a new database from scratch.
-You can either do this manually by deleting your `db.sqlite3` as well as all model migration files that start with a number (**except** for the 0001 migration for `issues`, which instantiates various records in addition to simply boostrapping the issues table, and should never be deleted), but because this is inconvenient, there is a helper script to do this for you.
+You can either do this manually by deleting your `db.sqlite3` as well as all model migration files that start with a number (**except** for the 0001 migration for `issues`, which instantiates various records in addition to boostrapping the issues table, and should never be deleted), but because this is inconvenient, there is a helper script to do this for you.

-Simply run `python reset_database.py` and the steps mentioned above will be run automatically.
+run `pipenv run python reset_database.py` and the steps mentioned above will be run automatically.

-**Note:** This does wipe *everything* so you will still need to call `python manage.py createsuperuser` afterwards to make sure you have a super user set up again.
+**Note:** This does wipe *everything* so you will still need to call `pipenv run python manage.py createsuperuser` afterwards to make sure you have a super user set up again.

 ## Migrating data from Google sheets

 To migrate data, export JSON from the Google Sheets db, and save it in the root directory as `migrationData.json`.
-Then run `python migrate.py`.
+Then run `pipenv run python migrate.py`.
 This generates `massagedData.json`.
 In `public/migrate.html`, update the endpoint to be the address of the one you're trying to migrate data into.
 If it's a local db, leave as is.
 Spin up a server from the `public` folder on port 8080.
 Log in to your API using Oauth (either the hosted site or `test.example.com:8000` if doing this locally)
 Visit `http://test.example.com:8080/migrate.html`, paste the contents of `massagedData.json`, and submit.
 It will process the entire array of entries one at a time, POSTing them to the server.
 Check your developer console and network requests if it doesn't complete after a minute or two.